pekkaklarck/manual/doc/manual/docs/index.md

 # Robot Framework Manual

-## What is Robot Framework?  :robot-logo:
+## What is Robot Framework?  :simple-robotframework:

 Robot Framework ® is a generic open source automation framework for acceptance testing, behavior-driven development (BDD) and robotic process automation (RPA).
 It has simple